openedx/edx-documentation/en_us/shared/students/SFD_notes.rst

 Your notes can contain text as well as tags that help you organize and find your notes.
-You can see individual notes inside the course content, or you can see all of your notes at once on the **Notes** page.
+You can see individual notes inside the course content, or you can see a list of your notes on the **Notes** page.
 For more information, see :ref:`The Notes Page`.

 .. _SFD SN Add Note: